 There are hints throughout the story that a secret plot--in both the literary and espionage meanings of the word--is going on beneath the surface plot, which resembles a familiar Jewish coming-of-age story.
 Jacob, son of Henry Singer, fails to emotionally connect to his mother's death when he is young.
 Jacob only experiences mourning as series of social obligations he must fulfill: "...to open the door with my face prepared with a mourner's mixture of pale sorrow, stiff resilience, and a hint of eye-smiling gratitude for the offering of yet another fruit basket."
-He looks upon his duties as a mourner much like he looks upon singing and praying at church--as something to be endured until it's over.
+He looks upon his duties as a mourner much like he looks upon singing and praying at temple--as something to be endured until it's over.
 Meanwhile, Jacob's father seems to check out emotionally after the death of his wife.
 He retreats to a "different realm," one in which nothing reaches him, where even if Jacob tries to yell to him or to buy the wrong eggs to "get him out of reverse," the sound is "inaudible to him."
 As opposed to the Hebrew teacher with her three hearts allowing her to be resilient even through trauma, Henry stops running, a hobby he seemingly enjoyed, because, he claims, he has a bad heart.
 Bad heart, indeed.

 That's the surface story, at least, but there's another story straining to be heard throughout.
 Even inanimate objects seem to be trying to let Jacob know something is afoot.
 The pews in synagogue squeak "No!" and "Please" to him.
 The floors of his house say "No!
 Stay!" when he goes to answer the door in the middle of the night.